Jump to information about our branch meeting on 30 April.

 Current consultations

-View or download our responses to past consultations in Consultation responses.
+View or download our responses to past consultations under 'Submissions', and all national responses in Consultation responses.

 Whats on

-The most recent regional branch meeting was on Saturday 30 April 2022.
+The previous regional branch meeting and AGM was on Saturday 30 April 2022.
 We were in person and, in the morning, were online as well (as the main topic was of national interest).

 In the morning we had a speaker and a panel:

-The most recent regional branch event was over the weekend of 14/15 May 2022 when we were in Faversham's Guildhall in Market Place as we participated in the Faversham Festival of Transport.
+The regional branch had a stall over the weekend of 14/15 May 2022 when we were in Faversham's Guildhall in Market Place as we participated in the Faversham Festival of Transport.

 The regional branch had a stall at the London Festival of Railway Modelling on 19/20 March 2022 at Alexandra Palace, London N22 7AY.